Happy to have you along as we kick off a brand new week of broadcast excellence.

 Right.

-I was it was a facetious question.
+It was a facetious question.

 And Angela Merkel has said multiculturalism has failed.

-Well, Merkel said not everybody who wants doesn't want to stay in Tunisia can come to Europe.
+Well, Merkel said not everybody who wants, doesn't want to stay in Tunisia can come to Europe.

 Yeah, but isn't one of the Duvaliers back?

-But that's like twenty years.
+Yeah, he's but that's like 20 years.

-What if uh well, two questions here for you.
+What if two questions here for you?

-You because you seem to be up to speed on this.
+Because you seem to be up to speed on this.

-You're describing a scenario which has refugees from the newly liberated Tunisia spreading throughout Europe, in this case Italy.
+You're describing a scenario which has refugees from the newly liberated Tunisia spreading throughout Europe, in this case, Italy.

-Well, because the refugees would be sending back money from Europe back to the countries so there'd be a source of income.
+Well, first of all, whatever entity is the governments in these places would be happy because the refugees would be sending back money from Europe back to the country, so it would be a source of income.

-Uh so I don't think whatever entity takes over the legal responsibilities of guarding the ports and so forth and so on would be too against a massive immigration, which would lower the pressure internally in the Arab countries as well as provide some source of income from Europe once they get a job.
+So I don't think whatever entity takes over the legal responsibilities of guarding the ports and so forth and so on would be too against a massive immigration, which would lower the pressure internally in the Arab countries as well as provide some source of income from Europe once they get a job.

-Perhaps depends on whether they can get a job.
+Depends on whether they can get a job.

-But despite any of that, picture if you will a map.
+But despite any of that, picture, if you will, a map.

 Draw arrows.